Quadrifolium/OriginalPlanOnWeibo/_posts/FANG Xiang-rui/2017-08-21-fang-xiang-rui.md

 [YiAnMusicClub-ZhanYiWen](http://weibo.com/u/6108090526): ![shrug](http://img.t.sinajs.cn/t4/appstyle/expression/ext/normal/09/pcmoren_tanshou_org.png)×4

 Note:
-1. It is believed that the Canyon Swing mentioned in this post is a scenic spot in Yichang, Hubei Province.
+1. It is believed that the Canyon Swing mentioned in this post is a scenic spot in Chongqing.